devtron-labs/devtron/docs/user-guide/creating-application/config-approval.md

     ![Figure 9: Checking Config Diff](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/config-approval/review-config-diff.jpg)

 {% hint style="info" %}
 If the new configuration is not yet approved, the changes made to the config would not be visible during deployment, it would show `No Config Diff from Last Deployed` at the bottom.
+In that case, check whether your changes are present in the live config or not.
+If your changes are absent, chances are your draft is either pending for approval or rejected (discarded).
 {% endhint %}

 4. Once you have verified the changes, you can click **Deploy**.